blabla1337/skf-flask/skf/markdown/code_examples/asp/2-code_example--CSRF_Tokens--.md

 	{
 		string Sessiontoken = Convert.ToString(System.Web.HttpContext.Current.Session["CSRF"]);

-		//We compare the incomming token with the current session Token which was assigned on login if(Sessiontoken != token)
+		//We compare the incoming token with the current session Token which was assigned on login if(Sessiontoken != token)
 		{
 			/*